KeboHQ/wp-kebo-social/readme.txt

 4. The TwentyFourteen theme shows off our Share Buttons.

 == Changelog ==

+= 0.4.6 =
+* Bug Fix: Fixed a bug where encoded characters were seen in the share text. (props Clorith)

 = 0.4.5 =
 * Bug Fix: Fixed a theme compatibility bug causing the share buttons to not be visible. (props Clorith)